herzogdemeuron/mastoron/docs/source/index.rst

 Mastoron
 ========

-`Mastoron <https://github.com/mastoron/mastoron>`_ is a quality control extension for Revit based on `Revitron <https://github.com/revitron/revitron>`_ for `PyRevit <https://github.com/eirannejad/pyRevit>`_.
+`Mastoron <https://github.com/mastoron/mastoron>`_ is an early design massing extension for Revit based on `Revitron <https://github.com/revitron/revitron>`_ for `PyRevit <https://github.com/eirannejad/pyRevit>`_.
 Both are required dependencies for this extension.